MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

 ADD IMAGE HERE

-To revoke the Anonymous users access, follow the steps to assign table permissions and remove the checkmark next to the Anonymous users web role.
+To revoke access for Anonymous users, follow the steps to assign table permissions and remove the checkmark next to the Anonymous users web role.

 ### See also